 Taxes receivable consists of property taxes and related interest and penalties.
-(See Note 3 - Property Taxes)
+(See Note 3 - Property Tax).
+Interest receivable consists of amounts earned on investments, notes and contracts at the end of the year.

 Accounts receivable consists of amounts owed from private individuals, organizations or industries for goods and services including amounts owed for which billings have not been prepared.